401K Rollovers & 401K Rollover Options

 OPTIONS FOR INVESTORS WHO ONLY NEED 401K ADVICE

-Research Financial Strategies offers ongoing portfolio advice for customers who maintain their 401Ks within their employer’s system.
-Picking the right funds to maximize your investment returns, or selecting more conservative choices to protect assets – we can help.
+Research Financial Strategies offers ongoing portfolio advice for clients who maintain their 401Ks within their existing employer’s system.
+Whether you are selecting the right funds to try to maximize your investment returns, or selecting more conservative choices to protect assets – we can help.

 Should you pay someone to manage your company’s 401k?
-With the stock market reaching new highs, you may be wondering what to do with your 401K retirement plan.
-Many confused investors are turning to managed accounts in their 401K plans in which they pay a fee to have professionals make these decisions.
-Research Financial Strategies offers ongoing management of your employer 401K for a very small fee.
-Our years of experience will help navigate your 401K toward your goals.
+With the stock market reaching new highs and its’ recent volatility, you may be wondering what to do with your 401K retirement plan.
+Many confused investors are turning to managed accounts in their 401K & TSP plans in which they pay a fee to have professionals make these decisions.
+Research Financial Strategies offers ongoing management of your employer 401K for a small fee.
+Our years of experience will help navigate your retirement plan toward your goals.

-Note that the choice of investments is the biggest driver of your portfolio’s growth — the investments you are in will determine that.
-However, selecting the right provider is critical for keeping fees low and gaining access to the investments and resources you need to manage your savings.
+Note that the investments you select are the biggest driver of your portfolio’s growth.
+Plus, selecting the right provider is critical for keeping fees low and gaining access to the investments and resources you need to manage your savings.
 We at Research Financial Strategies will guide you through all the obstacles to help you invest in what is right for you and your family.